 Omar: "Make sure that you're always working for a leadership that's level-headed.
 Make sure you are always running physical and digital sales channels seamlessly.
 You can't separate them; they always have to go together.
 And finally, make sure that the manpower — those that actually help and make things happen — that you have redundancy and resiliency in place to help.
 Because those aspects have had big impacts and thankfully, we've been able to weather them out.
 So, those are some of the lessons learned.”

-To learn more about how commercetools enables eCommerce innovation, read our blog post Why innovation-driven eCommerce is incompatible with monolithic platforms and our report on Commerce Innovation.
+To learn more about how commercetools enables eCommerce innovation, read our blog post Why innovation-driven eCommerce is incompatible with monolithic platforms.